maurelio79/fm/README.md

 </pre>

 <h3>substrF function - find & replace string or more strings in file</h3>
-String to find and to replace need to passed as python dictionary.
+String to find and string to replace need to be passed as python dictionary.
 <pre>
 dic = {",":"-","com":"org"}
 fm.substrF("file.txt", dic)